eons-dev/ebbs.workflows.part/README.md

 git subrepo clone https://github.com/eons-dev/part_ebbs-workflows.git .github/workflows
 ```

+Alternatively to using `subrepo`, you can manually download and extract the files in this repo to `.github/workflows`.

 ## Features:

-All ebbs workflows call your `build/github.json`.
+All ebbs workflows call your `build/build.json`.

 ### Activity Workflows